Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

 Direct-to-client (DTC) sales have the benefits of receiving the full profits from their sales (platforms that mediate content \& services sales for sex workers, see further discussion below, generally take a percentage from sales of around 20\%) and not requiring any additional account set-up, which might involve submission of banking details or government ID.
 However, this style of work involves a great deal of administrative work, a stable and adequate (i.e., anonymous for the worker) payment processing account, and content is not protected from being downloaded/captured and shared externally (we discuss the latter threat further in Section~\ref{sec:results:risk} below).
 Participants engaged in DTC sales generally advertised this using the same strategies that they had previously advertised their in-person work, which included posting on public fora and social media, posting on directory listings, maintaining their own email lists through which they sent newsletters, and posting on their own websites.
 Many participants started making small social media graphics that they posted on their existing (or newly created) social media accounts with a menu of their DTC offerings (see Figure~\ref{fig:dtc} for a stylized example).

 During the first few months of the pandemic, some participants did not yet anticipate the length of time in which they might be unable to work in-person, and offered DTC sales rather than taking the further step of signing up to a sex-work-specific content creation platform.
-However, 7 of our participants switched from DTC sales to platform work during the pandemic: \begin{quote} ``At the beginning of the pandemic I was doing video calls off any platform with clients I already knew, but now all of my work is [subscription content site].''
-(P26) \end{quote} The vast majority of participants (27/34) did platform-mediated work; 8 did only this work, while 20 did both platform-mediated work and direct-to-client sales.
+However, 7 of our participants switched from DTC sales to platform work during the pandemic.
+P26 explains that: \begin{quote} ``At the beginning of the pandemic I was doing video calls off any platform with clients I already knew, but now all of my work is [via subscription content site].''
+(P26) \end{quote}